JordanMec/Mech-105-Algorithms-/Binary Convertyer Algorithm/README.md

-# Translator for base ten numbers to binary
+# Translator for Base Ten Numbers to Binary
 This algorithm converts numbers that are found in a text to binary.
 Uses the Matlab function "dec2bin".
 ## Inputs and outputs
 - Inputs: Numbers in base 10